amarno/api-docs/source/includes/shopper_activity/_order_activity.md

 Order Activity will show up on a person's activity timeline as an event.
 The event is based on the <code>action</code> sent with the order payload.
 For example, sending <code>placed</code> will result in a "Placed an order" event and sending <code>updated</code> will result in an "Updated an order" event.

 Drip will keep a person’s Lifetime Value (LTV) up-to-date with their orders.
 For example, if a customer places an order with a `grand_total` of $100, their LTV will be incremented by $100.
 If the order is then updated, paid, or fulfilled with a `grand_total` value of $105, the customer’s LTV will increase by $5.

-If the order is then canceled or refunded with the same $105 `grand_total` value, the customer’s LTV will decrease by $105.
+To adjust a person’s lifetime value for a refund or cancelation, set `refund_amount` to the amount of the refund and leave `grand_total` unchanged.

 ## Create or update an order